chris-miles/course_notes/math112c_s24/notes1.md

 $$

 - Roughly these correspond to mass being transported with some velocity, that may or may not depend on the density $u$ itself.
+- **We ran out of time!
+If a PDE for your project looks like this, come talk to Chris.**